Instagram is a must-have for ecommerce brands.

 It’s something that Daniel Wellington does regularly with their hashtag #DWPickoftheDay.
 They select the best influencers that use their hashtag and republish their picture on their own Instagram profile:

 When it comes to finding the right influencer, follower count isn’t everything.
-You also want to take a look at their engagement rate: if an account has 100K followers but only 100 likes per post, you can already know that something is suspicious.
+You also want to look at their engagement rate: if an account has 100K followers but only 100 likes per post, you can already know that something is suspicious.

 The best kind of influencers only work with brands they believe they can sell – so they will ask for a commission or percentage of the sale.
-This is a great way to collaborate – they are motivated to move your product and you are only out the cost of samples and pay when sales are made.
+This is a great way to collaborate – they are motivated to move your product, and you are only out the cost of samples and pay when sales are made.

 Set Up a Click-Able Storefront